josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-A single component can be the default export for its file which facilitates lazy loading with the router.
+A single component can be the default export for the associated file which facilitates lazy loading with the router.

 </div>